Adding modules and plugins locally¶

 /usr/share/ansible/plugins/- for example,

-Once your plugin file is in one of these locations, Ansible will load it and you can use it in a any local module, task, playbook, or role.
+After your plugin file is in one of these locations, Ansible loads it and you can use it in any local module, task, playbook, or role.
 Alternatively, you can edit your

-ansible.cfg file to add directories that contain local plugins - see Ansible Configuration Settings for details.
+ansible.cfg file to add directories that contain local plugins.
+For details about adding directories of local plugins, see Ansible Configuration Settings.

 To confirm that